Wahab019/Wahab019/README.md

 ## 🧑‍💻 About Me
 - 🔭 Currently working on: modern web apps with **React** and **Next.js**
 - 🌱 Learning: advanced **TypeScript**, performance optimization, and design systems
 - 🎯 Goal: To build user-friendly interfaces that delight and empower users
-- ⚡ Fun fact: I love gaming 🎮, solving puzzles 🧩, and travelling ✈️

 ---